Travel and quarantine checklist

 Planning and preparation

-Before and during your quarantine, you will not be able to get a Social Insurance Number or cell phone, open a bank account, shop for anything in-person, or allow any maintenance technicians enter your living space to set up internet or other services.
+Before and during your quarantine, you will not be able to get a Social Insurance Number or cell phone, open a bank account, shop for anything in-person or allow any maintenance technicians to enter your living space to set up internet or other services.
 You will need to order groceries and any other necessities online, using a credit card.

-The mandatory quarantine order is enforced by the Canadian government, and penalties for breaking it are serious: Up to $1 million dollars in fines, and possibility of deportation for non-Canadians.
 While in quarantine, you will not be allowed to visit with anyone, or leave your living space, with the exception of private balconies or private yards that are not shared with others.

 Please note: The final decision regarding your eligibility for a study permit and admissibility to Canada will be made by the immigration officer processing your application and Canadian Border Service Agents and Canadian Public Health Official.